Joshfairhead/Obsidian/Omnicient/Computer Sci/JavaScript.md

 -   Instead of defining 5 variables called `grades1`, `grades2`, etc., you can define **one** variable called `grades` which is an array containing those numbers.
 -   You can think of arrays as a **row** in an excel sheet.

+As we learn more about arrays, you're going to discover that arrays come with specific methods that will help us manage them.
+How do you create an empty array?
+The answer is quite simple, an empty array is denoted by `[]`.
+The square brackets are a syntax that instructs JavaScript that this is the array data type.